 3. If you don’t already follow a skincare regime, it is important to start one at least a month before the wedding, so that your skin is looking its best.
 Cetaphil cleanser is cheap, gentle, suitable for all skin types and comes highly recommended by most Australian dermatologists.
 Rosehip oil, applied morning and night on your face and decolletage will give you a super hydrated, radiant complexion.
 Bloom, A’kin and Trilogy versions retail for only $25-$30, and a little goes a long way.
 Hamilton‘s various sunscreen formulas are available at most pharmacies and will keep your skin protected all day long.

-4. If you have opted to do your own make-up, the bare minimum is as follows:
+4. If your doing bridal beauty on a budget and you have opted to do your own make-up, the bare minimum is as follows:

 ♥ A tinted moisturiser, to even out skin tone.
 Dove does a beautiful one for around $15.

 ♥ Concealer, blended under eyes and over any redness and imperfections, to give a flawless complexion.
 Olay Simply Ageless Concealer is creamy and luscious, and around $25.

 ♥ Use a big brush to sweep bronzer on your cheeks and decolletage for gentle warmth, glow and definition.
 Australis does a lovely pressed mineral bronzing powder that will last you a lifetime – it is massive!

 ♥ An eyeshadow palette will cater to all your eye make-up needs, including your eyeliner.
 Just wet a thin eyeshadow brush, dip it into a dark, dense colour and “push and wiggle” it along the lash line for definition.
 Revlon Custom Eyes Palettes include both eyeshadow and eyeliner shades.